 This thread showcases that there are different types of intelligence, and the one needed to earn a Ph.D. is only one of them.
 Although getting the credential does take hard work and perseverance, it doesn’t mean the person is smarter than everyone else.
 They’re only more educated in their specific subject.

-Do you know any advanced degree holders that lack wisdom in other areas?
+Do you know any advanced degree holders who lack wisdom in other areas?

-This post was inspired by a Reddit thread and doesn’t necessarily reflect the views of Partners in Fire.
+This post was inspired by a Reddit thread.